 If you refuse without good reason to cooperate with the requirements, you are subject to the following penalties:

-(a) If you are applying for refugee cash and medical assistance, you will be ineligible for thirty days from the date of your refusal to accept work or training opportunity; or
+(a) If you are applying for refugee cash assistance, you will be ineligible for thirty days from the date of your refusal to accept work or training opportunity; or

-(b) If you are already receiving refugee cash and medical assistance, your cash benefits will be subject to financial penalties.
+(b) If you are already receiving refugee cash assistance, your cash benefits will be subject to financial penalties.

 (c) The department will notify your voluntary agency (VOLAG) if financial penalties take place.

 (6) What are the penalties to my grant?

 (a) If the assistance unit includes other individuals as well as yourself, the cash grant is reduced by the sanctioned refugee's amount for three months after the first occurrence.
 For the second occurrence the financial penalty continues for the remainder of the sanctioned refugee's eight-month eligibility period.

 (b) If you are the only person in the assistance unit your cash grant is terminated for three months after the first occurrence.
 For the second occurrence, your grant is terminated for the remainder of your eight-month eligibility period.

 You can avoid the penalties, if you accept employment or training before the last day of the month in which your cash grant is closed.